josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🦋🏛️_is_this_defamation.md

 tell me what you would do, if you'd become less mobile, and were stuck in "pending", unable to talk to many people at all lest it triggers real world harms, for months on end?

-oh and btw your eyes dint work properly; reading is limited resource.
+oh and btw your eyes didnt work properly; reading is limited resource.
 in fact visual media as a whole? poof.
 physical exercise? only if you want to risk not being able to pee for 12 hours.